ToucanToco/weaverbird/docs/_docs/tech/python-package.md

 where:
 - `pipeline` is an instance of the `Pipeline` model
 - `domain_retriever` is a function that, from an identifier, returns a corresponding `panda`'s `DataFrame`

 The result of `execute_pipeline` is a tuple formed by:
 - the transformed `DataFrame`,
-- a `PipelineExecutionReport` with details about time and memory usage each of its steps.
+- a `PipelineExecutionReport` with details about time and memory usage for each of its steps.

 As of today, only one executor backend exists for python, based on pandas.